Skip to content

 #Fixing Repeated Freezes: Apps and Storage

-If the tablet freezes consistently rather than occasionally, a software or storage issue is the cause rather than a one-time glitch.
+If the tablet freezes routinely rather than once in a while, you’re looking at a software or storage problem instead of a one-time glitch.

 #Fix 4: Uninstall Suspicious Apps

-Go to Settings > Apps and remove apps installed around the time the freezing started.
-Check our fix Samsung keyboard stopped issue guide if keyboard crashes appear alongside the freezing.
+Go to Settings > Apps and remove apps you installed around the time the freezing started.
+If keyboard input crashes appear alongside the freezes, our Samsung keyboard troubleshooting guide covers the specific keyboard-service fixes.

-Pay special attention to apps that requested “draw over other apps” permission or device administrator access.
-Those run at a deeper system level and cause disproportionate damage when they behave badly.
-Widgets and apps with “always-on” location or health tracking permissions are also common freeze causes on Galaxy Tab devices.
-Uninstall the most recently added apps first, reboot after each removal, and test stability before moving to the next one.
+Pay extra attention to apps that asked for “Display over other apps” permission or device administrator access at install.
+They run at a deeper system level and cause disproportionate damage when they misbehave.
+Always-on widgets, location-tracking apps, and step counters are also common freeze sources on Galaxy Tab hardware.
+Uninstall the most recently added app first, reboot, and use the tablet for an hour before moving on to the next candidate.

 #Fix 5: Clear App Cache and Free Storage